Resources: Mathematics and Science

 Mathematics: Year 11 & Year 12

 There are several options that students can choose for studying mathematics in Year 11 and Year 12 in N.S.W..
 The official source of detailed information on these options is the N.S.W.
-Education Standards Authority, supported by resources provided by your local high school.
+Education Standards Authority ("NESA"), supported by resources provided by your local high school.

 Tips to sound like you know what you're talking about: